-I know that it had been helpful in my own life.
+I know that it has been helpful in my own life.
 But it is not a tool that everyone is comfortable using.

 What do I mean by gallows humor?
 You probably have a mental picture that comes to mind—something that is deadly serious and awkwardly funny at the same time.

 The term was coined to describe a condemned person’s final statements before being executed, which often contained witty remarks directed at themselves, a family member, or a government official.

-(You can insert your own joke here about the killer crowd who were present.
+(You can insert your joke here about the killer crowd who were present.
 Go on.
 You know you want to.)

-Why would a condemned individual make light of their own impending exit?
+Why would a condemned individual make light of their impending exit?

 Maybe it was a way to deal with overwhelming anxiety or express their unique perspective and wisdom to a captive audience.
 Or perhaps, they just wanted to get the last word in?

 Today, we can observe examples of grim humor in many high-stress trauma-related fields, such as the military or medical professions.

 My scholarly friends contend that gallows humor attempts to treat serious, frightening, or painful life experiences from the victim’s perspective.
-At the same time, hoping to receive an empathetic response and laughter from the audience.
+At the same time, I was hoping to receive an empathetic response and laughter from the audience.

 (Imagine Bob Newhart reading the previous sentence, and it will be much funnier.
 Or get a helium balloon and try reading it yourself.)

 How does gallows humor help me, and how can it empower abuse survivors?
 Can it work for others who are facing a hopeless situation?

-I’ve written in other places about my encounter with a potential predator while looking for a support group.
+I’ve written about my encounter with a potential predator while looking for a support group in other places.
 Unfortunately, I left that meeting in shame and determined to remain silent about the experience.
-Until one day, I cracked a joke with a friend about the incident.
+Then, one day, I cracked a joke with a friend about the incident.